Oceans and coasts

 We’re working with governments and coastal communities to secure a healthy marine environment along 4,600km of the Indian Ocean coastlines of Kenya, Tanzania and Mozambique in East Africa.
 The open waters, coral reefs, mud flats, rocky shores, seagrass beds and mangrove forests support a rich variety of marine life that needs urgent protection.

-We’re also working with fishermen, retailers and the fish processing industry for an ambitious reform of the European Common Fisheries Policy through our More Fish Campaign to promote healthy seas and sustainably caught seafood for the future.
+Over the period 2009 - 2013, we worked with fishermen, retailers, the fish processing industry and other stakeholders for an ambitious reform of the European Common Fisheries Policy (CFP) through our More Fish Campaign to promote healthy seas and sustainably caught seafood for the future.
+The new CFP is an improvement on its predecessor but what is needed now is effective implementation and it is this that we will be working on over the coming years, in the hope of achieving truly sustainable fisheries across Europe.

-We’re also working hard to influence other EU legislation on the way we govern the use of our seas.
+We also need to influence other EU legislation on the way we govern the use of our seas.
 EU member states are establishing new ways to monitor the health of our seas under the Marine Strategy Framework Directive.
 New legislation is being considered for Marine Spatial Planning and Integrated Coastal Zone Management.

 Key issues - for WWF and oceans